nylas/nylas-mail/docs/Overview.md

 <h4>Debugging Packages</h4>
 <p>
-Nylas Mail is built on top of Electron, which runs the latest version of Chromium.
+N1 is built on top of Electron, which runs the latest version of Chromium.
 Learn how to access debug tools in Electron and use our Developer Tools Extensions:
 </p>
 <ul>
 <li><a href="/sdk/debugging">Debugging in Nylas</a></li>